 Assignments must be submitted with the same person as Lab 2.1, unless the other person drops the course, through GitHub Classroom.
 Use the following link to access the assignment: https://classroom.github.com/a/1sws9NcP

-OnlyNote that only assistance from your teammates, instructor, TA, or IA will be permitted.
+Note that only assistance from your teammates, instructor, TA, or IA will be permitted.

 Part 1 – Familiarization with an array of pointers and characters.